ufs-community/uwtools/docs/sections/user_guide/cli/tools/fs.rst

 .. literalinclude:: fs/copy-exec-timedep.out
    :language: text

-The ``--target-dir`` option is optional when all destination paths are absolute, and will never be applied to absolute destination paths.
+The ``--target-dir`` option need not be specified when all destination paths are absolute, and will never be applied to absolute destination paths.
 If any destination paths are relative, however, it is an error not to provide a target directory:

 .. literalinclude:: fs/copy-config.yaml
    :language: yaml